Here's a look at the life of former professional basketball player Dennis Rodman.

 2011 - Is inducted into the Naismith Memorial Basketball Hall of Fame.

 September 2013 - Travels to North Korea on what he calls a "basketball diplomacy tour."

 December 2013 - Travels to North Korea, with a documentary crew, to help train a team of North Korean basketball players for a January exhibition game against former NBA players.
-The exhibition game will celebrate the birthday of Kim Jong Un.
+The exhibition game will celebrate Kim's birthday.